Well-bred & well-mannered

 Honey Hill Devons respect electric and wire fencing.
 Access to pasture is available year round, but the herd stays in the barn or barnyard at night.
 A ringing bell says "come home."
 Our Devons return at a run.

 Our calves receive daily handling and training, starting at birth and throughout the six+ months before weaning and release to new owners.
-All this human contact, along with round-the-clock access to mamas, results in confidence and friendliness.
+All this human contact, combined with round-the-clock access to mamas, results in trust, confidence and an affectionate nature.

 Is a Honey Hill Heritage Devon right for you?